jeromecoupe/webstoemp/src/blogposts/2019-04-27-multilingual-sites-eleventy.md

 {% endraw %}
 ```

-Note that we could make use of our `locale` variable to call our collections too.
+We could make use of our `locale` variable to call our collections too.
 We would just have to switch to a square brackets notation instead.

 ```twig
 {% raw %}